 One of the best ways to understand searcher intent and determine what your audience wants is to look at search engine results pages (SERPs).

-If you rely solely on your tools and never look at the search engine results pages to see what’s ranking, you won’t get a complete picture.
+If you rely solely on your keyword research tools and never look at the search engine results pages to see what’s ranking, you won’t get a complete picture.

 In some cases, you may find that Google provides users with content for a query that doesn’t resemble the content you’ve created for a particular keyword.